 SCC records asset retirement obligations (AROs) associated with the future retirement (removal and disposal) of its X-ray machines used in its Allied Health Programs and for the future retirement (removal and disposal) of its wind turbines.
 SCC recognizes AROs when legally enforceable liabilities are incurred and are reasonably estimable, which is manifested by the occurrence of both an external and internal obligating event.
-(Insert applicable federal, state, or local law or regulation, contract, or court judgment) requires X-ray machines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment).
+(Insert applicable federal, state, or local law or regulation, contract, or court judgment) requires X-ray machines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment).
+(Insert applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment) requires wind turbines to be disposed of (insert requirement under applicable federal, state, or local law or regulation, contract, or court judgment).
 As of the years ended August 31, FY2, SCC has 20 X-ray machines and 3 wind turbines with future retirement obligations.
 For additional information of recordable assets, please reference the complete guidance documents at GASB Statement 83 Link.